jackbsteinberg/std-toast/study-group/README.md

 - Explicit Animation Support: library offers an `animation` or `transition` field which abstracts away writing animations.

-- Swipe / Drag: the toast can be swiped or dragged to be dismissed, an important cross-platform consideration.
+- Swipe / Drag: the toast can be swiped or dragged to be dismissed.

 - Intuitive Positioning: the library provides built in values to place your toast on the `top/middle/bottom` of the `left/center/right`.